Skip to main content

 Project Leads

-“We’ve demonstrated a capability for building privacy-protected files that can be used for evidence-based policy making.”
+“We’ve demonstrated a capability for building linked files in a way that protects privacy that can be used for evidence-based policy making.”

 Principal Data Scientist

-“We’ve demonstrated a capability for building privacy-protected files that can be used for evidence-based policy making.”
+“We’ve demonstrated a capability for building linked files in a way that protects privacy that can be used for evidence-based policy making.”

 Explore NORC Health Projects